lextm/jekyll-theme-chirpy/_posts/2006-4-21-features-ready-for-cbc-2-nixnewner.md

 Finished:

 1. a Plus Manager to manage Plus and Features.
 1. an Expert Manager to manage both .NET and Win32 BDS plug-ins.
-It is an updated version of SBT’s Expert Manager. (partial done)
+It is an updated version of SBT's Expert Manager. (partial done)
-   > The above file “lextm.utilities.plus.exe” can also execute as a stand alone executable.
+   > The above file `lextm.utilities.plus.exe` can also execute as a stand alone executable.
 By default, it is the Expert Manager.
 If -p parameter is used, it will be the Plus Manager.
-Isn’t it wonder?
+Isn't it wonder?

-1. New Help menus added to BDS’s Help menu.
+1. New Help menus added to BDS's Help menu.
 1. Updated manuals
 1. New Code Beautifiers Plus codenamed Long Jeans.
 1. New installer.